What is an Implant?

 Yes!
 Implants have very good success rates, with an average life of 10 years.
 Even then, the most common problem is chipping of the crown, which can be easily removed and sent to the lab for repair.
 Implants need care and attention, just like natural teeth.
 Your dentist will show you how to take care of them, and regular trips to see the hygienist are recommended.

-Here at Pure Dental Care, we believe in providing the best dental care possible.
+Here at Dart Vale Dental Care, we believe in providing the best dental care possible.
 We only use genuine Straumann implants and components, which are regarded as the leading implants available.
 Additionally, we endeavour to use evidence based approaches to your treatment, so that your treatment has the highest proven success rates available.

 Implant success is reduced in smokers, those who drink excessively, those with periodontal disease and in ‘bruxists’ (people who grind their teeth).